 Step 1: Make the tofu quiche filling.

-SAUTE: Add a tsp of refined coconut oil to a large deep pan and turn the heat to medium low.
-Add your onions, garlic, mushrooms, and seitan ham and saute for about 3 – 5 minutes, stirring occasionally.
+Saute: Add a tsp of refined coconut oil to a large deep saute pan and turn the heat to medium low.
+Add your veggies and seitan and saute for about 3 – 5 minutes, stirring occasionally.

-BLEND: To a food processor, add the tofu, melted refined coconut oil, vinegar, and all spices (but NOT the chives, Italian seasoning, and red pepper).
+Blend: To a food processor, combine tofu block, melted refined coconut oil, vinegar, and all spices (but NOT the chives, Italian seasoning, and red pepper).
 Process on high for 2-3 minutes until smooth and creamy, stopping to scrape down the sides as needed.

 Step 2: Assemble and bake the eggless quiche.

-ASSEMBLE: Next, pour your filling into the crust(s), smoothing the top with a rubber spatula.
+Assemble: Next, pour the tofu filling into the crust(s), smoothing the top with a rubber spatula.
 Fold that excess puff pastry dough into the center of the quiche and use clean, wet hands to press each separate piece together.

 How to Make Crustless Vegan Quiche

-You can totally make crustless quiche with this recipe.
+You can totally make crustless quiches with this recipe.
 I would suggest baking them in a well-greased muffin tin.
-Follow the mini quiche cups directions for timing and let them cool for 10-20 minutes before removing.
+Follow the mini quiche cups directions for timing and let them cool for 10-29 minutes before removing.

 How to Make Mini Vegan Quiche Cups